Why metal bonding?

 - adhesive cost is high

 3. Cyanoacrylate, also known as instant adhesive, is the super glue for metal to metal bonding.
 Cyanoacrylate adhesives is suitable for most metals as long as they are reactive.
-Therefore, the super glue for metal works better on brass and copper than on steel.
-Due to the excellent performance as metal glue, commercial cyanoacrylate adhesives are very popular among miniature and modeling hobbyists.

 - brittle bondline after curing, cannot be subjected to joint movement and flexing